BISO Home > USAC/ICO Homepage > USAC/ICO Activities and Events

 USAC Annual Meetings

-The USAC/ICO meets twice a year.
+The USAC/ICO meets at least once a year.
 These meetings focus on USAC/ICO's activities as a national and international liaison to ICO for the U.S. optics community, with the goal of raising the profile of optical sciences and technology.